mmibbetson/mmibbetson.github.io/content/software/_index.md

 +++
 title = "Software"
 description = """
-Software projects that I have created, maintained and/or contributed to.
+Software projects that I have created and/or maintained.
 """
 sort_by = "title"
 template = "software/index.html"